tensorflow/minigo/RESULTS.md

 negatives.  (i.e., what was the distribution of the closest a player got to resigning who ended up winning)

-Around model 250, we started experimenting with tree reuse to gather data about its effect on the Dirchlet noise, and if it was affecting our position diversity.
+Around model 250, we started experimenting with tree reuse to gather data about its effect on the Dirichlet noise, and if it was affecting our position diversity.

 We had also been stretching the probabilities pi by raising to 8th power before training on them, as a compromise between training on the one-hot vector versus the original MCTS visit distribution.

-There's still ambiguity about whether or not a onehot training target for the policy net is good or bad, but we're leaning towards leaving pi as the softmax of visits for training, while using argmax as the method for actually choosing the move for play (after the fuseki).
+There's still ambiguity about whether or not a one-hot training target for the policy net is good or bad, but we're leaning towards leaving pi as the softmax of visits for training, while using argmax as the method for actually choosing the move for play (after the fuseki).